dinahmaccodes/dyenahs-counter-dapp/README.md

 #### About Smart Contract
 The smart contract is deployed on the Ethereum Sepolia testnet.
 You can find the contract details in the contract.ts file.
+You can also find the link to the contract [here](https://sepolia.etherscan.io/address/0x3570fc102acc9e711f333d52919ceadf422c6d59)

+#### Live Demo
+Check out the live demo: put link here

+#### How It Works
+1. Connect Your Wallet: Use the Connect Wallet button to link your Ethereum wallet (e.g., MetaMask).
+2. Interact with the Counter:
+- Increase: Click "Increase Count" to add 1 to the counter or enter a custom value in the input field.
+- Decrease: Click "Decrease Count" to subtract 1 from the counter.
+- Reset: Click "Reset Count" to set the counter back to 0.
+- Get Count: Click "Get Count" to view the current value of the counter.
+- View Transactions: All interactions are recorded on the Ethereum blockchain.

+#### Why This Project?
+This project is a great example of how to:
+- Build a decentralized application (DApp) using modern web technologies.
+- Interact with smart contracts on the Ethereum blockchain.
+- Integrate wallet connectivity using RainbowKit and Wagmi.
+- Create a responsive and user-friendly interface with Tailwind CSS.